 myeloma protein: Monoclonal antibody secreted by myeloma cells.

-negative selection: Deletion by apoptosis in the thymus of T-cells which recognize self peptides presented by self MHC molecules, thus preventing the development of autoimmune T-cells.
+negative selection: Deletion by apoptosis in the thymus of T-cells that recognize self peptides presented by self MHC molecules, thus preventing the development of autoimmune T-cells.
 Negative selection of developing B-cells also occurs if they encounter high levels of self antigen in the bone marrow.

 neutrophil: The major circulating phagocytic polymorphonuclear granulocyte.
 Enters tissues early in an inflammatory response and is also able to mediate antibody-dependent cellular cytotoxicity (ADCC).

-N-nucleotides: Nontemplated nucleotides added to the junctions between antibody (and T-cell receptor) variable (V), diversity (D) and joining (J) gene segments during gene rearrangement.
+N-nucleotides: Nontemplated nucleotides added to the junctions between antibody and T-cell receptor variable (V), diversity (D), and joining (J) gene segments during gene rearrangement.

-Nod-like receptor: A family of cytoplasmic pattern recognition receptors involved in sensing the presence of pathogens.
+NOD-like receptor: A family of cytoplasmic pattern recognition receptors involved in sensing the presence of pathogens.

 oligoclonal: A few different clones, or the product of a few different clones.